 What is the NDAA?

 The NDAA is the National Defense Authorization Act.
 The John S. McCain National Defense Authorization Act (NDAA) for Fiscal Year 2019 was signed into law on August 13, 2018.
 The law, specifically section 889, prohibits federal agencies, their contractors, and grant or loan recipients from purchasing or using “telecommunications and video surveillance equipment or services” from specific companies as a “substantial or essential component of any system, or as critical technology as part of any system.”
-The NDAA ban includes telecommunications equipment produced by Huawei Technologies Company or ZTE Corporation, as well as video surveillance cameras or components produced by Hytera Communications Corporation, Hangzhou Hikvision Digital Technology Company, or Dahua Technology Company.
+The NDAA ban includes telecommunications equipment produced by Huawei Technologies Company or ZTE Corporation and video surveillance cameras or components produced by Hytera Communications Corporation, Hangzhou Hikvision Digital Technology Company, or Dahua Technology Company.

 While some may assume that the ban applies only to gear manufactured in China, this is not the case.
-Section 889 of the NDAA does not specify the country of origin of the banned tech, rather it calls out specific vendors, cameras and components.
+Section 889 of the NDAA does not specify the country of origin of the banned tech; rather, it calls out specific vendors, cameras, and components.

 On August 13, 2020…

-John Matherly, founder of the internet device scanning service Shodan, was commissioned by Forbes in August 2019 to research the proliferation of Hikvision and Dahua devices across America.
+John Matherly, the founder of the internet device scanning service Shodan, was commissioned by Forbes in August 2019 to research the proliferation of Hikvision and Dahua devices across America.
 He’s quoted as saying, “These are inexpensive products, which is why they’re usually purchased, and the underlying software and hardware between Chinese vendors is very similar or sometimes even identical.
 Organizations might not realize who originally wrote the software and designed the hardware for the device they purchased.”